xraypy/XrayDB/doc/examples.rst

 Compton-scattering energy, using the calculated and tabulated mean energies of the Compton-scattered electrons are used to estimate the incident flux from the photo-current.
-The total attenuation cross-section, including the coherent cross-sections, is used to calculate the transmitted flu from the incident flux.
+The total attenuation cross-section, including the coherent cross-sections, is used to calculate the transmitted flux from the incident flux.

 As an example calculation of ion chamber currents::